Frequently Asked Questions

 Axillary Odor

-Absolutely not.
+In our experience not.
 Compensatory sweating (like hand sweat transferring to the back) only occurs with sympathetic nerve cutting.
 Our micro-surgery only targets the apocrine glands under the skin, without touching the nervous system, so it won't affect temperature regulation or cause compensatory sweating.

 Recovery is very quick.
 Most patients can resume light daily activities (like office work) 1-2 days after surgery.
 However, avoid raising arms significantly for 3-5 days post-surgery for better wound healing.
 Strenuous exercise should wait until 2 weeks after surgery.

 We generally recommend surgery for moderate to severe cases (detectable within 1 meter by self or others).
 Mild cases can try conservative treatments first (antiperspirants, Botox injections).
-If these don't work or you want a permanent solution, micro-surgery is an option.
+If these don't work or you want a long-lasting solution, micro-surgery is an option.
 Dr. Liu provides personalized recommendations during pre-operative assessment.

 Areola Odor